 Lowrance and Garmin are both top competitors in the Sonar fish finder industry.

-These brands are actually quite different when it comes to their offerings and models available to fisherman.
+These brands are actually quite different when it comes to their offerings and models available to fishermen.

-Let’s compare these two brands and their features to see what one comes out on top.
+Let’s compare these two brands and their features to see which one comes out on top.

 - Lowrance Hook Reveal

 Lowrance is very popular among the recreational and tournament fishing community.